 The Threes really are sophisticated boxes, crammed full of tech.
 Each of those six drivers are driven by a dedicated 250W Ncore Class D amplifier module and controlled by arguably the most comprehensive DSP (digital signal processing) we’ve come across in any speaker.
 There’s also digital-to-analogue and analogue-to-digital circuitry in each enclosure.

-Fire up the Audio Threes and what a sound they pack - they're incredibly agile and precise, particularly the bass, which partners with plenty of punch.
+Fire up the Audio Threes and they sound great regardless of where you position them - they're incredibly agile and precise, particularly the bass, which partners with plenty of punch.

 Read the full review: Kii Audio Three